soumoks/sam-github-webhook-handler/README.md

 API-GW -> Lambda combination gives us an API capable of handling any POST requests sent by the Github Webhook.
 This Lambda function in-turn publishes to an SNS Topic and the idea is to subscribe any action listener on this topic.
-I am subscribing a sample Lambda data-processor for reference.
+I am subscribing a sample Lambda event-processor for reference.

 Why is SNS used in this architecture?

 [SNS](https://aws.amazon.com/sns/) is used to decouple the github-handler Lambda function from the event-processor.
 This lets the github-handler Lambda function respond to the webhook without waiting on the event-processor's response.